MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/configure-precise-release-scheduling.md

    - **Local**: The time you select will be the used in each time zone associated with a market.
 (Note that for markets that include more than one time zone, only one time zone in that market will be used.
 For the United States, the Eastern time zone is used.)
 - **not scheduled**: The app will not be available in the Store.
 If you choose this option, you can make the app available in the Store later by creating a new submission and choosing one of the other options.

-> [!TIP]
-> You can also optionally [enter a different release date](set-app-pricing-and-availability.md#display-release-date) to appear on your app's Store listing.

 ## Stop acquisition